tpillow/forged-godot-addons/README.md

 # Forged Godot Addons

-A collection of 2D addons for Godot.
+A collection of useful pre-made 2D addons for Godot.

 ## Forged Addons

-- *ForgedPerspective*: a pseudo-3d top-down-ish addon, with rotatable lands and entities.
+- *Fake Perspective*: a pseudo-3d top-down-ish addon, with rotatable lands and entities.
-- *ForgedSnapPath*: a helper to snap nodes to each other after a certain distance, primarily to create artsy walking animations.
+- *Snap Path*: a helper to snap nodes to each other after a certain distance, primarily to create artsy walking animations.
-- *ForgedUtils*: a collection of generic useful nodes.
+- *Utils*: a collection of generic useful nodes, including NodeLine2D, random utils, etc.

 ## Project Status